 READ MORE: Quezon City Visitors Guide

 The term caloocan came from the Tagalog word lo-ok or lo-ob, meaning inside.
-As the name implies, the city is the innermost area and is bordered by Manila City, Quezon City, Malabon, Navotas, and Valenzuela in the south while the northern part is bordered by Quezon City and Valenzuela, as well as, the province of Bulacan particularly the towns of Marilao, Meycauayan, and San Jose del Monte.
+As the name implies, the city is the innermost area and is bordered by Manila City, Quezon City, Malabon, Navotas, and Valenzuela in the south while the northern part is bordered by Quezon City and Valenzuela, as well as the province of Bulacan particularly the town of Marilao and the cities of Meycauayan and San Jose del Monte.

-Points of interest in Caloocan include the Bonifacio Monument (popularly called Monumento) and University of Santo Tomas (UST) Museum.
+Points of interest in Caloocan include the Bonifacio Monument (popularly called Monumento).

 Just south of Manila City lies Las Piñas, a 1st class highly urbanized city in the Philippines.
 While it may not have the biggest shopping malls or top universities, the city is known for its Bamboo Organ, the only organ of its kind in the whole world.
 This centuries-old musical instrument was built in 1824 and has withstood destruction due to several natural calamities.
 One point of interest in the city is San Jose Parish, also known as Las Piñas Church, which is where the Bamboo Organ is housed.